 - Use a varied intonation pattern.
 Think of the length of time you spend on a syllable and the volume of that syllable.
 If a word or syllable within a word has a lot of information, you increase the duration of time you spend and the volume.

 - Use Pauses.
 Do not be afraid of pauses!
 They are your friend!
 Remember this: You are in the future thinking about what you are going to say & your listeners are in the past processing what you’ve just said.
 Pauses get you both in the present.
-Also, you can divide by half the amount of time you perceive a pause is, and your listeners perceive your pauses to be.
+Also, you can divide by half the time you perceive a pause is, and your listeners perceive your pauses to be.

 - Use Fewer Words.
 You’ll want to learn how to articulate your thoughts into words.
-Record yourself (gasp!) giving your talk and then write down only the skeleton.
+Record yourself (gasp!) giving your talk, and then write down only the skeleton.
 The meat of the message.
-This is how you find out where you’re redundant and explaining things in an overly complex way.
+This is how you find out where you’re redundant and explaining things overly complexly.
 Streamline, folks.

 Also, don’t start with, “I won’t take up much of your time.”
 You’ll just seem nervous & like you don’t want to be there.
 And take “actually,” “well,” and “that” out of the talk as much as possible.